-To manage wastewater in a way that will remove hazardous chemicals from the supply chain, PVH requires suppliers to comply with the ZDHC Wastewater Guidelines, and verify compliance through FEM verification.
+To manage wastewater in a way that will remove hazardous chemicals from the supply chain, we encourage suppliers to go beyond legal requirements, for example, application of the ZDHC Wastewater Guidelines, and more advanced wastewater treatment technologies.

 AFIRM: PVH joined the Apparel and Footwear International RSL Management (AFIRM) Group in 2014 whose mission is "to reduce the use and impact of harmful substances in the apparel and footwear supply chain."
 The industry group, comprised of 23 member brands, focuses on providing a forum to advance the global management of restricted substances in apparel and footwear, communicate information about chemical management to the supply chain, discuss concerns, and exchange ideas for improving chemical management.
 More information on AFIRM can be found at this link: http://afirm-group.com/.